devicarus/kos-auto-registration/README.md

 ## Known Issues

+> ⚠️ **Warning:**
-> ⚠️ For obvious reasons the program is being worked on only during the schedule creation period ⚠️
+> For obvious reasons the program is being worked on only during the schedule creation period

 - `puppeteer` sometimes throws `net::ERR_CONNECTION_TIMED_OUT` instead of the usual `TimeoutError` which results in the Sniper throwing a generic error, rather than the specific one.
 Doesn't affect the functionality of the app.